Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Constructing Geospatial Video Analytic Workflows

 \subsection{Conceptual Data Model}

-To analyze videos in a general purpose programming language, users need to manually extract and manipulate objects' bounding box from individual video frames.
-To analyze geospatial metadata along with the video, users need to manually join the bounding boxes spatially with the geospatial metadata.
-These processes are very tedious.
-Hence, we design a higher-level abstraction for users to interact with their geospatial video data. \oursystem's data model serves as the programming model for users interact with their geospatial video data.
-The data model comprises of 4 concepts: 1) \emph{\cWorld}, 2) \emph{\cGeoConstructs}, 3) \emph{\cObjects}, and 4) \emph{\cCameras}.
-We discuss each of them below.
+Analyzing videos in a general-purpose programming language requires users to manually extract and manipulate object bounding boxes from video frames and join these with geospatial metadata, which is tedious.
+Hence, we developed Spatialyze's data model, a higher-level abstraction, to simplify user interaction with geospatial video.
+This model includes 3 key concepts: 1) \emph{\cWorld}, 2) \emph{\cGeoConstructs}, and 3) \emph{\cObjects}, each discussed further below.